 Statute of Limitations for Incidents Before the Enactment of AB-9

-What Damages Are Recoverable in a Sexual Harassment Lawsuit?
+What Damages Are Recoverable in a Sexual Harassment Lawsuit in California?

-Depending on the specific circumstances of a sexual harassment lawsuit, it is possible to recover a variety of damages.
+Depending on the specific circumstances of the sexual harassment lawsuit in California, it may be possible to recover a variety of damages.
 These can include:

 • Pain and suffering,